hbjornoy/t-SNE-vs-LLE/README.md

 # Comparison of the Stochastic Neighbor Embedding(SNE) and t-distributed Stochastic Neighbourhood Embedding (t-SNE).
 This repository contains a project in Advanced Machine Learning, MICRO-570 at EPFL.

+To run main.py, please do the following steps:
+	1 Install requirements
+	2 Make sure that you have all files belonging to the original Zip file in their original place.
+	3 Run main.py from its original place
+	4 You must exit a plot-window before pressing enter in the terminal for it to work properly.

 ### Imports:
 The flowing libraries are used in this project: